 He appeared alongside Johnny Depp, Richard Jenkins, and Amber Heard in Hunter S. Thompson's novel adaptation "The Rum Diary."
 He recently appeared as the U.S. President who has taken hostage in the 2013 action thriller "Olympus Has Fallen."

-All American Speakers is a speakers bureau and booking agency providing information on booking Aaron Eckhart for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Aaron Eckhart speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Aaron Eckhart for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Aaron Eckhart speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Aaron Eckhart, an inspirational motivational speaker. bio for Aaron Eckhart agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Aaron Eckhart